Modus-1/menu-api/README.md

 # Modus Menu API Service

-This microservice is responsible for handling menu for the Modus Assumption� solution.
+This microservice is responsible for handling menu for the Modus Assumption™ solution.